VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dr Matthew Johnson for discussions and advice.
 We acknowledge the use of resources provided by the Isambard-AI National AI Research Resource (AIRR).
 Isambard-AI is operated by the University of Bristol and is funded by the UK Government’s Department for Science, Innovation and Technology (DSIT) via UK Research and Innovation; and the Science and Technology Facilities Council [ST/AIRR/I-A-I/1023]~\citep{isambard}.
+We are also grateful to Google Cloud, which provided Gemini credits for use in this project.